Project Two - Lake Mempremagog

 Component 2: Review of findings, gap analysis and preliminary recommendations

-- After the workshop, the summary report on information and data and the workshop report will be posted for public comment for ~60 days.
+- After the workshop, the summary report will be posted for public comment for a minimum of 30 days.

 - The IJC will prepare a report that incorporates public input, and will conduct an independent review.